- Fee assured

 He subsequently was a senior registrar at the regional cardiology unit at the Northern General Hospital in Sheffield where he helped set up cardiac electrophysiology and ablation services.

 He has vast experience in all aspects of cardiology and has sub specialist interests in devices (pacemakers and defibrillators), electrophysiology and ablation and coronary stenting.
-He has performed many thousands of each of these procedures and continues to do so on a regular basis.
+He has performed many thousands of each of these procedures but since September 2023 has stopped doing these procedures.
+He can still advise about them, discuss the benefits and risks and refer to his colleagues.

 He is happy to see patients with all routine cardiac problems including angina, heart rhythm disturbances including atrial fibrillation, heart failure,cardiomyopathies heart valve disease and symptoms of chest pain, palpitations, faints, syncope and cardiac breathlessness.